How to Get Power of Attorney (POA) to Sell Property in Dubai

 In this guide, you’ll learn everything about creating and using a POA to sell property in Dubai—requirements, costs, legal procedures, and how to ensure it’s valid and recognized by authorities like the Dubai Land Department (DLD).

-What Is a Power of Attorney to Sell Property?
+What Is a Power of Attorney to Sell Property in Dubai?

 Use Case: It’s most common for overseas investors, busy professionals, or elderly individuals who cannot physically attend property sale procedures in Dubai.